slackapi/deno-slack-api/docs/triggers/shortcut-triggers.md

 ### Shortcut Object

-A Shortcut trigger can contain an optional shortcut object which specifies additional details about the shortcut.
+A Link trigger can contain an optional shortcut object which specifies additional details about the shortcut.
 Currently, the shortcut object is used to specify the button text of the shortcut associated with the trigger and has the following shape:

 ```ts
   shortcut?: {